ycyam-oliver/Transformer-Stock/README.md

 # Transformer-Stock

-> The transformer-based models were modified from the official repo of Informer (https://github.com/zhouhaoyi/Informer2020) and NS-Tranformer (https://github.com/thuml/Nonstationary_Transformers) for predicting stock data.
+> The transformer-based models were modified from the official repo of Informer (https://github.com/zhouhaoyi/Informer2020) and NS-Transformer (https://github.com/thuml/Nonstationary_Transformers) for predicting stock data.

 ***Input feature(s)*** (e.g. Open, High, Low, Close, Volume) can be specfied manually in the `args.auxil_features` variable (in the `.ipynb` files) to predict any intended ***target(s)*** (e.g. Close) indicated by the `args.target` variable.